 records in their publications, upon receipt of permission of the director of

-title examiners and members of legally incorporated genealogical societies, no
+title examiners, or members of legally incorporated genealogical societies in

-have any access to or be permitted to examine the original or any copy of the
+access to, or be permitted to, examine the original or any copy of the birth

-birth certificate or birth record, of any person in the custody of any
+certificate or birth record, of any person in the custody of any registrar of